 Habitat enhancement is an important aspect of our aquatic plant management plan for South Carolina.
 Something as simple as keeping vegetation from becoming too thick around wood duck boxes, selective management of invasive species to allow natives to thrive again, and plantings of native species are viewed as habitat enhancement.
-Bald cypress and buttonbush can be seen growing in several areas of Lake Murray, Giant cutgrass has been removed in areas of the Santee Cooper Lakes to provide access to areas closed for years, and Phragmites and water hyacinth is being treated in coastal South Carolina to provide better waterfowl habitat.
+Bald cypress and buttonbush can be seen growing in several areas of Lake Murray, Giant cutgrass has been removed in areas of the Santee Cooper Lakes to provide access to areas closed for years, and Phragmites and water hyacinth is being treated in coastal South Carolina to provide better waterfowl and fisheries habitat.

 The SCDNR-ANS Program strives to foster a diverse aquatic plant community through selective treatment of nuisance aquatic vegetation (to avoid adverse impacts to existing non-invasive plant species) and the introduction of desirable native plant species.